Yoszimitsu/Circle/README.md

 - JFrame class
 - JPanel class

-The application is implemented for 2 cases: single-thread and multi-thread.
-Below it's presented comparison from JProfiler for both versions.
+The application is implemented for 3 cases: single-thread, multi-thread and multi-thread using Executor Service.
+Below it's presented comparison for 1000 circles, from JProfiler plugin, for those versions.

 ### Overview usage:
 Single mode: